pact-foundation/pact-plugins/docs/protocol-plugin-design.md

 _High Level Summary_

-1. User is responsible for starting the plugin following plugin specific documentation.
-The plugin must start an administration HTTP server, which will be used by the framework to communicate instructions for each Test Session
+1. Plugin driver is responsible for starting the plugin.
+The framework communicates instructions for each Test Session to the plugin via the driver bus.
 2. Pact is given plugin specific configuration - including the administration API details - which is then sent to the administration server to initialise a new test session.
 This step should result in a new service being started for use by the test code (e.g. a TCP socket or a protobuf server) and a unique session ID returned.
-Each session must be thread safe and isolated from any other sessions
+Each session must be thread safe and isolated from any other sessions.
 3. The Pact framework will maintain the details of the TestSession - including interactions, failures, logs  etc.
 4. The calling code is now able to add Interactions to the plugin, which are stored by the framework and registered with the plugin.
 The plugin is responsible for defining what an Interaction looks like and how it should be passed in for its specific combination of protocol, payload, transport and interaction type.
 5. During Test Execution, the calling code communicates directly to the Mock Service provided by the plugin.
 The Mock Service is responsible for handling the request, comparing the request against the registered interactions, and returning a suitable response.
 It must keep track of the interactions that were matched during the test session.